 Apple co-founder Steve Jobs came up with the name after returning from an Oregon apple orchard.
 He thought the name sounded “fun, spirited and not intimidating” and was also on one of his “fruitarian” diets at the time.
 An added advantage: the “A” word would be closer to the front of the phone book.

 Twitter founders originally considered the names “Status,” “FriendStalker,” “Vibrate,” and “Dodgeball,” but a dictionary search encountered the word “twitter” and a definition of “a short burst of inconsequential information; chirps from birds,” which sounded spot-on.
-It was earlier called “twttr” in the mold of flickr, but reverted back to Twitter later.
+It was initially called “twttr” in the mold of flickr, but reverted back to Twitter later.

 Originally called “The facebook,” Facebook’s name came from the the list of student and staff directory and profiles which freshmen at founder Mark Zuckerberg’s then-school Harvard were given.